TL;DR

 Distribution by Category

-Distribution of discrepancy types and categories in the SciCoQA dataset.
-Hover for exact results per subset.
+Distribution of discrepancy types and categories in SciCoQA.
+Hover for exact values per subset.

 Evaluation

-Even the best model (GPT-5) achieves only 45.7% recall on real-world discrepancies — far too low for reliable quality assurance in scientific publishing.
+Key Finding: Even the best models (Gemini 3.1 Pro and GPT-5 Mini) achieve only 46.7% recall on real-world discrepancies—far too low for reliable quality assurance in scientific publishing.

 Precision Analysis